Urinary tract infection (UTI) - including symptoms treatment and prevention

+One in two (50%) of Australian women will experience a urinary tract infection (UTI) in their lifetime.
 A urinary tract infection (UTI) is an infection involving any part of the urinary system.
-The urinary system is comprised of two kidneys, and two tubes called ureters, which join the kidneys to the bladder.
+The urinary system is comprised of two kidneys, and two tubes called ureters, which join the kidneys to the bladder, and the urethra, a tube leading from the bladder.
 The urinary system filters blood to eliminate waste and fluid from the body (as urine).
 The urine leaves the kidneys through the ureters and enters the bladder.
 Urine is stored in the bladder until you get the urge to urinate.
-Urine leaves the body through a tube called the urethra.
+Urine leaves the body through the urethra.

-Infection most commonly occurs in the bladder (cystitis) but can also occur in the urethra (urethritis), the kidneys (pyelonephritis), or a combination of these.
+Infection most commonly occurs in the bladder (cystitis) but can also occur in the urethra (urethritis), the ureters (ureteritis), the kidneys (pyelonephritis), or a combination of these.
+If left untreated, UTIs in the lower urinary tract (bladder or urethra) may go on to affect the upper urinary tract (ureter or kidneys).
+Urinary Tract Infection in the upper urinary tract can indicate a serious infection.

 What causes UTIs?